theteatoast/Stacks-Chainhook/README.md

 - Receive webhook notifications when matching transactions occur
 - Build reactive applications without constantly polling the blockchain

-**How it works:**
-1. You define a **predicate** specifying what events to monitor (e.g., all calls to your contract)
-2. Chainhooks watches the Stacks blockchain in real-time
-3. When a matching event occurs, it sends a POST request to your webhook URL
-4. Your server processes the event data

 ## How This App Uses Chainhooks

-This application demonstrates a complete Chainhook integration:

 ```
 ┌─────────────────┐     ┌──────────────────┐     ┌─────────────┐